typinghare/wildtrace-farm/README.md

 I didn't expect the game ends up being so complicated.
 I have many features yet to be implemented, and I will finish them later and send the <del>release edition</del> to you via email.

-Please let me know if you come across bugs when you play this game.
+Please let me know if you come across any bugs when you play this game.
 It's my first time making a game and I don't have experience testing it.

 ## Get Started